coderofsalvation/Gexpress/README.md

 Webtraffic to Google Appscript Webapps are limited in many ways.
 Why?
 Because hackers.
-This forces Gexpress to expose endpoints in a slightly different.
+This forces Gexpress to expose endpoints in a slightly different way.

 #### Authenticated endpoints